Review of MedSailors Croatia Discovery: A Week Sailing from Split

 After a fun few hours, we left for the nearby cute town of Vis, the main settlement of the island, and docked in its marina.

-And we also did a short stroll through the east part of Vis town, called Kut, and stopped for some delicious ice cream.
+We also took a short stroll through the east part of Vis town, called Kut, and stopped for some delicious ice cream.
 We got the lavender ice cream at Slatki Kut, and it was DELICIOUS.
 You have to try it!

-Afterward, we had a punch party organized by MedSailors as a way to connect with other boats and make some new friends.
+Afterward, we joined a punch party organized by MedSailors to connect with other boats and make some new friends.

 Sailing in Croatia from Split: MedSailors Croatia Discovery